TimoFreiberg/json-compare/json-structural-diff.md

 These data structures represent the entire result of the structural diff:

 1. where the diff was found
-2. the type of mismatch (via the constructor)
+2. the type of mismatch (encoded via the constructor)
 3. the mismatched values

 The path is defined like this: